“No Phoenix in entertainment rises from the ashes as often, as well, as emotionally and as happily received as Judy Garland.” – Mary Campbell, 1967

 August 1, 1946: Judy posed with baby Liza for a few photos.

-August 1, 1948: Louella Parsons reported that Judy’s daughter, Liza Minnelli, might get a chance to be with her mom in Annie Get Your Gun, according to Judy herself as told to Parson.
+August 1, 1948: Louella Parsons reported that Judy’s daughter, Liza Minnelli, might get a chance to be with her mom in Annie Get Your Gun, according to Judy herself as told to Parsons.
 Judy’s dramatic abilities were also discussed by Judy and Joseph M. Schenck who wanted to borrow her for a dramatic film at his home studio, 20th Century-Fox.
 Meanwhile, The Pirate was still doing good business, and Easter Parade was premiering in theaters around the nation.

 August 1, 1952: The lawsuit against MGM for plagiarism regarding The Harvey Girls was settled by a judge in MGM’s favor.
 Interesting stuff.